 LSI Industries Inc. (NASDAQ:LYTSB), is an image solutions company that provides commercial and retail lighting.
 Sitting at about $6.50 currently, the company offers a respectable 3% dividend and enough momentum to suggest positive movement in 2018.

 Glu Mobile Inc. (NASDAQ:GLUUC), currently selling just under $4.00 per share is a leading global publisher of mobile games, including titles based on major brands from Activision and Hasbro.
 The company is expected to show positive profitability by the end of this year with the surge continuing into 2018.

 Tech Worth Touting

 As one of the strongest sectors in the market, tech is an area that attracts capital.
 In fact, Goldman Sachs recently told investors the two best sectors are tech and financial.

-Micron Technology, Inc. (NASDAQ:MUB) is a booming semiconductor stock that has already gone up almost 140% in 2017.
+Micron Technology, Inc. (NASDAQ:MUA) is a booming semiconductor stock that has already gone up almost 140% in 2017.
 The company just announced it will redeem $2.25 billion in debt ahead of schedule.
 Analysts love that news and are predicting good things for this company in 2018.

-Criteo SA (TSX:CRTOC) is an ad tech player you may not have heard about – even though you have almost certainly see its work.
+Criteo SA (TSX:CRTOB) is an ad tech player you may not have heard about – even though you have almost certainly see its work.
 Criteo is behind those online ads that pop up to remind you of similar products you previously viewed (and just might buy).
 The company says it has a 90% customer retention rate and is currently a $2 billion revenue business.

-Facebook Inc. (NASDAQ:FBC) needs no introduction and is one of the most well-known names in tech.
+Facebook Inc. (NASDAQ:FBB) needs no introduction and is one of the most well-known names in tech.
 Perhaps thanks to recent negative publicity regarding Russian ad buys, the company is showing room to grow in the coming year.
 It is currently trading 9% below its historical forward average.